oddbird/css-sandbox/src/scope/cascade.md

 - the proximity heuristic is no more reliable than the existing specificity heuristic.
-- only specificity relationships are clear in the CSS, without reference to the DOM
+- only specificity relationships are clear in the CSS, without reference to the DOM structure
 - existing tools already provide scope as a useful tool, without overriding specificity